Genealogia Deorum Gentilium: Book 1

-Demogorgon had 9 children Litigius, Pan, The Moirae,Polus, Phanes, Terra and Erebus.
+Demogorgon the first god of the pagans had 9 children Litigius, Pan, The Moirae, Polus, Phanes, Terra and Erebus.
 Terra had 5 children by herself, Fama, Antaeus, Nyx, Tages and Tartarus.
-With her uncle Erebus Nox had 21 children culminating in Aether (mythology) and Dies (deity).
-Mors (mythology), Somnus and Fraus are other notable children of Erebus and Nox.
+With her uncle Erebus Nox had 21 children culminating in Aether and Dies.
+Mors, Somnus and Fraus are other notable children of Erebus and Nox.

 Book 2

 Aether and Dies have 2 children, Jupiter I and Caelus.
 The second book deals with the former while the third book deals with the latter.
 Jupiter I has 13 children: Minerva I, Sol I, Apis, Diana I, Mercury I Tritopatreus, Ebuleus, Dionysus I, the last three called the Ariarches were the children of this first Jupiter and his own daughter Proserpina I, his child with Ceres I. Proserpina I was married to her brother Liber Pater and had Mercury II, who had Cupid I with his aunt Diana I. He also bore Autolycus on Chione daughter of Daedalion.
 Autolycus fathered Sinon I a notorious thief like his father, who bore Anticleia mother of Odysseus and Aesimus who was the father of Sinon I. With Lysithoe Jupiter I sired Hercules I who fought Apollo for the Delphic Tripod.
 On an unknown woman he sired Scythes ancestor of the Scythians and on Io he sired Epaphus.Epaphus with his wife Memphis or Cassiopeia had two children Libya and Belus.
 Belus sired Danaus, Aegyptus and Agenor.
 Danaus sired 50 daughters called the Danaids which included Amymone, Debona who bore Electra to Atlas and Hypermnestra.
 Aegyptus had 50 sons who were killed by their wives the Danaids, Lynceus was spared and with Hypermnestra sired Abas King of Argos, who was the father of Acrisius, Proetus and Iasius.
 The former sired Danae who was the mother of Perseus.
 Proetus sired Merena, whilst Iasius fathered Atalanta, Amphion who bore Chloris wife of Neleus and Talaus.
 Talaus was the father of Adrastus, Eriphyle and Phlegeus.
 Adrastus was the father of Deipyle and Argia.
 Agenor was the father of Taygeta, Europa, Polydorus, Cilix, Phoenix, Cadmus and Labdacus.
-Cillix bore two insignificant sons and Pygmalion who had a son named Paphos with his wife Galatea, Paphos was the father of Cinyras who with his daughter Myrrha sired Adonis the sexiest man in the world.
+Cillix bore two insignificant sons and Pygmalion who had a son named Paphos with his wife Galatea, Paphos was the father of Cinyras who with his daughter Myrrha sired Adonis.
 Phoenix sired Palestinus and Belus giving the priesthood to the former and the kingdom for the latter.
 Palestinus bore Sichaeus who married Dido daughter of Belus and sister to Anna and Pygmalion.
-Cadmus fathered Semele, Ino, Agave and Autonoe.
+Cadmus fathered Semele, Ino, Agave and Autonoë.
 Labdacus was the father of Laius who with Jocasta were the parents of Oedipus, who with his mother became the father of Polyneices, Eteocles, Antigone and Ismene.
 With Argia, Polyneices became father of Thersander.